Design and Architecture

 relax transformations contain a collection of passes that apply to relax functions.
 The optimizations include common graph-level optimizations such as constant folding and dead-code elimination for operators, and backend-specific optimizations such as library dispatch.

-tir transformations
+TensorIR transformations

 • TensorIR schedule: TensorIR schedules are designed to optimize the TensorIR functions for a specific target, with user-guided instructions and control how the target code is generated.
-For CPU targets, TIR PrimFunc can generate valid code and execute on the target device without schedule but with very-low performance.
+For CPU targets, a TensorIR PrimFunc can generate valid code and execute on the target device without schedule but with very-low performance.
 However, for GPU targets, the schedule is essential for generating valid code with thread bindings.
 For more details, please refer to the TensorIR Transformation section.
 Additionally, we provides MetaSchedule to automate the search of TensorIR schedule.

-• Lowering Passes: These passes usually perform after the schedule is applied, transforming a TIR PrimFunc into another functionally equivalent PrimFunc, but closer to the target-specific representation.
+• Lowering Passes: These passes usually perform after the schedule is applied, transforming a TensorIR PrimFunc into another functionally equivalent PrimFunc, but closer to the target-specific representation.
 For example, there are passes to flatten multi-dimensional access to one-dimensional pointer access, to expand the intrinsics into target-specific ones, and to decorate the function entry to meet the runtime calling convention.

 Many low-level optimizations can be handled in the target phase by the LLVM, CUDA C, and other target compilers.
-As a result, we leave low-level optimizations such as register allocation
+As a result, we leave low-level optimizations such as register allocation to the downstream compilers and only focus on optimizations that are not covered by them.

 cross-level transformations